Dreaca/Project-DBEncyclopaedia/README.md

-# React Mobile Assignment (Dragonborn's Encyclopaedia)
+# Project DBEncyclopaedia (Dragonborn's Encyclopaedia)

 A small mobile app developed for using as a companion to Skyrim Special Edition by bethesda studio.